TheAccidentalTeacher/glennallencarmansandiego/docs/revised_master_prompt.md

 ## IMPLEMENTATION GUIDANCE

-This prompt provides a complete specification for building the "Where in the World is Sourdough Pete?" application.
+This prompt provides a complete specification for building the "Sourdough Pete's Geography Challenge" application.
 The structure is designed to be clear and actionable for AI-driven development.

 **Development Approach:**
 1. Begin with the data models and API endpoints defined in Part 1.